What is a Safety Protection Clause?

 Sellers may owe commission even after their listing agreements expire

 An exclusive right to sell listing agreement contains a clause that entitles the real estate broker to a commission after the listing expires or is canceled.
 This applies only in the event a buyer who was introduced to the property by the listing broker during the term of the listing later purchases the property after the listing has been withdrawn or expired.
 The broker, to comply with the terms of the listing agreement, typically needs to a send notice to the seller with each buyer's name within a certain number of days after the property is off the market.

 Safety Clause Explained

-Generally, there is a time limitation entered on the contract in conjunction with the safety clause, which can vary between three days to one year after the listing has expired or is withdrawn.
+Generally, there is a time limitation entered on the contract in conjunction with the safety clause, which can vary from three days to one year after the listing has expired or is withdrawn.